-Linden, subtle and light notes
+Linden, a subtle and delicate fragrance

-Because of its softness and lightness, linden goes perfectly with floral notes...
-The rose is a tender flower that blends wonderfully with the naturalness of linden.
-We can nevertheless find lime in citrus compositions, as is the case for the perfume “Eau d'orange Douce” by Hermès.
-Here, it is more exactly the lime leaves that are used, as a heart note, where it is associated with orange and tangerine.
-The back is adorned with precious woods with cedar wood, patchouli and sandalwood, which brings a chic and sensual aspect.
-Softness and freshness, a fleeting pleasure to be consumed without moderation ...
-We can also discover the lime tree accompanied by woody musk notes, as in Extract of Songe by the Artisan Parfumeur.
-Here, the lime tree is positioned in the middle note,accompanied by orange blossom.
-"Extrait de Songe" is a perfume that evokes a summer twilight, with all its colors.
+Due to its softness and lightness, linden pairs exceptionally well with floral notes.
+For instance, the rose, a delicate flower, blends harmoniously with the naturalness of linden.
+Linden can also be found in citrus compositions, such as Hermès' "Eau d'orange Douce," which features linden leaves as a heart note, alongside orange and tangerine.
+The base is adorned with precious woods like cedar wood, patchouli, and sandalwood, imparting a chic and sensual aspect.
+Softness and freshness combine for an ephemeral pleasure to be enjoyed without restraint.
+Linden can also be found accompanied by woody musk notes, as in L'Artisan Parfumeur's "Extrait de Songe," where linden is positioned in the middle note, alongside orange blossom.
+"Extrait de Songe" is a perfume that evokes a summer twilight, complete with its vibrant colors.